MackeyRMS/elm-rosetree-path/README.md

 With this package you can use paths to navigate and alter a [zwilias/elm-rosetree](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/) or a list of them, also called a "forest".

-A [`Tree.Zipper`](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/Tree-Zipper) can also focus a specific node in a tree.
+An alternative way of
+keeping track of one focus is a [`Tree.Zipper`](https://package.elm-lang.org/packages/zwilias/elm-rosetree/latest/Tree-Zipper).
 However!
-Paths can be a nice alternative if you want to
+Paths can be a nice if you want to
 - keep track of many different locations
 - easily deal with _potentially_ focussed nodes etc.
 - don't want to pollute `Msg`es with potentially large, changing tree content